michelleshu/web-development/notes/midterm-review.md

     > `super()` invokes the constructor in the `React.Component` base class to set up the standard functionality and properties of a component

-6. [Short answer] What will be displayed in the browser when the following code is run?
+6. [Short Answer] What will be displayed in the browser when the following code is run?

     ```jsx
     class LargeNumber extends React.Component {